I paid a traffic ticket out of state and now my North Carolina Driver’s License is Scheduled to be Revoked. What can I do?

 Requesting a DMV Hearing

-Generally the DMV will inform a driver of a scheduled license suspension by regular mail at the address listed on the person’s driver’s license.
-If the driver is allowed to request a hearing to contest the suspension, the window of time to request the hearing is typically very brief (generally less than 10 days).
+Generally, the DMV will inform a driver of a scheduled license suspension by regular mail at the address listed on the person’s driver’s license.
+If the driver is allowed to request a hearing to contest the suspension, the window of time to request the hearing is typically very short (less than 10 days).
 To request a hearing, the driver must send in a hearing request form as well as any fee associated with requesting a hearing (typically the hearing fee for suspension based on out of state speeding tickets is $100.00).

 It is imperative that the request for hearing and any fee associated with that request be mailed within the timeframe outlined in the DMV suspension letter.
 Untimely requests will result in an inability to schedule a hearing and immediate suspension of the license.

-NC DMV License Suspension: what happens at a DMV hearing related to an out-of-state traffic ticket?
+NC DMV License Suspension: what happens at a DMV hearing related to an out-of-state speeding ticket?

 Questions to be expected from the hearing officer or your attorney related to NC DMV license suspension would include:

-- Where were you driving too and from?
+- Where were you driving to and from?